-Amidst my confusion, I had a memory from childhood –– of a board game in which I would be traveling a path toward some goal, following random directions from sets of cards.
+Amidst my confusion, I had a memory from childhood –– of a board game in which I would be traveling a path toward some goal, following random directions from a set of cards.
 There were bad guys in this game whose purpose was to delay my progress.
-The chief bad guy was named Grumpus, or something like that.
+The chief bad guy was named Grumpus or something like that.
 I couldn't remember.

 Anyway, I began to experience the Rhapsody.com website as a board game, with the role of Grumpus played by the Pop-Up Blocker Detected window.
-Curious about the origin of my memory, I quizzed friends and family regarding their knowledge of children's board games and Grumpus.
+Curious about my childhood memory, I quizzed friends and family regarding their knowledge of children's board games and Grumpus.
 Happily for me, people responded and I learned some things.

-I thanked my helpers, and what follows is an excerpt (highlighted) from a thank-you letter to one of those helpers, my sister.
+I thanked my helpers, and what follows is an excerpt from my thank-you letter to one of those helpers, my sister.
 It reveals partial answers:

 Dear ----, I believe the board game in question was